devmike01/coffee_gpt/README.md

 ### Coffee_GPT

-A small program that uses ChatGpt to respond to q
+A small program that uses ChatGPT 3.5 tubor to respond to your chat.